-Both ROE vs ROI are profitability ratio and are a quick way to assess the financial health of a company or an investment.
+Both ROE and ROI are profitability ratios and are a quick way to assess a company’s financial health or an investment.
 However, both are used for different purposes and cannot be used interchangeably.
-Also, both have their own advantages and disadvantages.
-For instance, in ROE, the equity contains borrowed funds and invested funds both, so it may happen that a company is running high on debt to remain profitable in the longer run.
-According to Dun and Bradstreet, a company should have twice as much as income as the debt they have to service.
+Also, both have their advantages and disadvantages.
+For instance, in ROE, the equity contains both borrowed funds and invested funds both, so it may happen that a company is running high on debt to remain profitable in the longer run.
+According to Dun and Bradstreet, a company should have twice as much income as its debt to service.
 If that is not the case, then the company might be in trouble.

-On the other hand, ROI gives a clear picture of profit that the company makes before it takes on debt.
-A positive ROI will indicate that the company is sound financially and is using borrowings to expand rather than servicing debt.
+On the other hand, ROI gives a clear picture of the profit that the company makes before it takes on debt.
+A positive ROI will indicate that the company is financially sound and is using borrowings to expand rather than servicing debt.

-ROI, however, also have its own flaws.
-For instance, when using ROI, it sometimes gets difficult to tie the revenue with any specific investment.
-Suppose a company that hires a third-party marketing manager would not really be able to know the amount of revenue it gets from their efforts.
+ROI, however, also has its flaws.
+For instance, it sometimes gets difficult to tie the revenue with any specific investment when using ROI.
+Suppose a company that hires a third-party marketing manager would not be able to know the amount of revenue it gets from its efforts.

-Since, both ROI vs ROE are not perfect, it is advisable that a company or an investor or an analyst use both to make a wise decision.
-If you use one of them, then you may forgo some vital information.
-Together, they can prove strong indicators of the investment profitability.1,2
+Since both ROI vs ROE is not perfect, a company or an investor, or an analyst should use both to make a wise decision.
+If you use one of them, you may forgo some vital information.
+Together, they can prove strong indicators of investment profitability.